purpleidea/mgmt/docs/faq.md

 is to either reconcile the mistake, and if there is no important data saved, you can remove the etcd dataDir.
 This is typically `/var/lib/mgmt/etcd/member/`.

-### Why do resources have both a `Compare` method and an `IFF` (on the UID) method?
+### Why do resources have both a `Cmp` method and an `IFF` (on the UID) method?

-The `Compare()` methods are for determining if two resources are effectively the same, which is used to make graph change delta's efficient.
+The `Cmp()` methods are for determining if two resources are effectively the same, which is used to make graph change delta's efficient.
 This is when we want to change from the current running graph to a new graph, but preserve the common vertices.
 Since we want to make this process efficient, we only update the parts that are different, and leave everything else alone.
-This `Compare()` method can tell us if two resources are the same.
+This `Cmp()` method can tell us if two resources are the same.
+In case it is not obvious, `cmp` is an abbrev. for compare.

 The `IFF()` method is part of the whole UID system, which is for discerning if a resource meets the requirements another expects for an automatic edge.
 This is